Large deviation properties of weakly interacting processes via weak convergence methods: Laplace principle

 and under the above integrability condition on $u$, the unique strong solution of \eqref{EqPrelimitControlSDE} equals $\Prb$-almost surely

-By a localization argument one can now show that \eqref{EqPrelimitControlSDE} in fact has a unique strong solution for all $u\in \mathcal{U}_{N}$, which is once more given by the above relation.
+By a localization argument one can now show that \eqref {EqPrelimitControlSDE} in fact has a unique strong solution for all $u\in\mathcal{U}_{N}$, which is once more given by the above relation.

-Weak uniqueness as stipulated in (A\ref{ALimitSolution}) for the controlled nonlinear diffusions given by Eq.~\eqref{EqLimitControlSDE} is meant in the sense of Definition~\ref{DefUniqueness}.
+Weak uniqueness as stipulated in \hyperlink{ALimitSolution}{(A4)} for the controlled nonlinear diffusions given by \eqref {EqLimitControlSDE} is meant in the sense of Definition \ref {DefUniqueness}.
 It is typical that such weak uniqueness holds if it holds for the uncontrolled system (\ref{EqLimitSDE}).

-Grant Assumption~(A\ref{AInitialCondition}).
-Then Assumptions~(A2)\thinspace--\thinspace (A\arabic{hypcount})\ are all satisfied if $b$, $\sigma $ are uniformly Lipschitz (with respect to the bounded Lipschitz metric on $\mathcal{P}(\mathbb{R}^{d})$) or locally Lipschitz satisfying a suitable coercivity condition.
-A simple example of such a condition on $b$, $\sigma $ would be that for some constant $C > 0$, all $x\in \mathbb{R}^{d}$ and all $\nu \in \mathcal{P}(\mathbb{R}^{d})$,
+Grant assumption \hyperlink{AInitialCondition}{(A1)}.
+Then assumptions \hyperlink{ACoeffContinuity}{(A2)}--\hyperlink{ATightness}{(A5)} are all satisfied if~$b$, $\sigma$ are uniformly Lipschitz [with respect to the bounded Lipschitz metric on $\mathcal{P}(\mathbb{R}^{d})$] or locally Lipschitz satisfying a suitable coercivity condition.
+A~simple example of such a condition on $b$, $\sigma$ would be that for some constant $C > 0$, all $x\in\mathbb{R}^{d}$ and all $\nu\in\mathcal {P}(\mathbb{R}^{d})$,

-The reason for Assumption~(A\ref{ATightness}) being stated as it is, is that there are many different sets of conditions on the problem data (i.e., $b$ and $\sigma$) and the initial conditions which imply tightness of the empirical measures of the $\bar{X}^{i,N}$.
-For instance, (A\ref{ATightness}) is automatically satisfied if the coefficients are bounded.
+The reason for assumption \hyperlink{ATightness}{(A5)} being stated as it is, is that there are many different sets of conditions on the problem data (i.e., $b$ and $\sigma$) and the initial conditions which imply tightness of the empirical measures of the $\bar{X}^{i,N}$.
+For instance, \hyperlink{ATightness}{(A5)} is automatically satisfied if the coefficients are bounded.
 It also holds if $b$, $\sigma$ are Lipschitz continuous.
-More general conditions can be formulated in terms of the action of the infinitesimal generator associated with Eq.~\eqref{EqLimitControlSDE}, given in \eqref{ExLimitGenerator} below, on some \textquotedblleft Lyapunov function\textquotedblright\ $\phi\!: \mathbb{R}^{d}\rightarrow \mathbb{R}$; also see Subsection~\ref{SectExtensionsComparison}.
+More general conditions can be formulated in terms of the action of the infinitesimal generator associated with \eqref {EqLimitControlSDE}, given in \eqref{ExLimitGenerator} below, on some ``Lyapunov function'' $\varphi \dvtx \mathbb {R}^{d}\rightarrow\mathbb{R}$; also see Section \ref {SectExtensionsComparison}.

-For a probability measure $\Theta \in \mathcal{P}(\mathcal{Z})$, recalling that $\mathcal{Z}=\mathcal{X}\times \mathcal{R}_{1}\times \mathcal{W}$, let $\Theta_{\mathcal{X}}$, $\Theta_{\mathcal{R}}$ denote the first and second marginal, respectively.
-Let $\mathcal{P}_{\infty }$ be the set of all probability measures $\Theta \in \mathcal{P}(\mathcal{Z})$ such that
+For a probability measure $\Theta\in\mathcal{P}(\mathcal{Z})$, recalling that $\mathcal{Z}=\mathcal{X}\times\mathcal{R}_{1}\times \mathcal{W}$, let~$\Theta_{\mathcal{X}}$, $\Theta_{\mathcal{R}}$ denote the first and second marginal, respectively.
+Let $\mathcal{P}_{\infty }$ be the set of all probability measures $\Theta\in\mathcal {P}(\mathcal{Z})$ such that: